nkolban/duktape-esp32/docs/saving ram.md

 To enable or disable these settings, edit the file called `./data/duktape/ESP32-Duktape.yaml` and change settings from `true` to `false` or from `false` to `true`.
 Once done, we have to tell Duktape to use the new settings by running `make duktape_configure` and then rebuilding ESP32-Duktape.

+##Running Duktape from flash
+One of the possibilities for RAM improvements is the ability to run compiled Duktape applications from flash memory.

+Steps:

+* Enable some options including
+ * DUK_USE_ROM_STRINGS
+ * DUK_USE_ROM_OBJECTS
+ * DUK_USE_GLOBAL_INHERIT

+When building Duktape, we need to add "--rom-support" and "--rom-auto-lightfunc".